R505: the Flying Cloud

 Airship on the hauling out circle at Cairns

-They returned to the island to recover Fleming’s Lilienthal glider.
-The simple aircraft had been surprisingly useful and Everett had a feeling it might prove useful again.
-By now they had plenty of experience handling the captured airship, and her adjustable-pitch propellers -- a surprising feature for a vessel of this class -- made it easy to maintain station while they brought it aboard.
+They returned to the island to recover Fleming's Lilienthal glider.
+The simple aircraft had proved surprisingly useful and Everett had a feeling it might prive useful again.
+By now they'd gained some experience handling the captured airship, and her adjustable-pitch propellers -- a surprising feature for a vessel of this class -- made it easy to maintain station while they brought it aboard.

 "What shall we do about the wreckage, Captain?" asked MacKiernan, pointing at the bow section of their old ship, which still rose above the jungle where they’d set it down three days before.

-"It’s difficult to say," said Everett.
-"If this was wartime, I suppose we’d take measures to prevent it from falling into enemy hands, but this situation is quite irregular."
+"It's difficult to say," mused Everett.
+"If this was wartime, I suppose we'd take measures to prevent it from falling into enemy hands, but this situation is quite irregular."
 And indeed it was.
-They’d stolen the vessel they were on from German arms smugglers after their old ship had been destroyed in a surprise attack by an unmarked cruiser.
+They were aboard prize of unknown provenance that they'd taken during peacetime.
+This vessel had turned out to carrying smuggled arms.
 What the Admiralty Court would make of this affair, he had no idea.

 Setting down his pen, he studied the battered tome.
 It had been through a lot: the attack, the crash, their trek through the jungle, the capture of this ship.
 Soon it would become evidence at his hearing.
 What would happen then?